 Having your subject perform directly toward the hero sensor and placing the viewer's perspective in a similar location will increase quality by reducing texture projection artifacts from skewed angles.

 Sensor coverage: approximately 270º of your subject.

-Calibration time: approximately 20 minutes
+Calibration time: approximately 5 minutes - see Speeding Up Calibration

 The three-sensor setup is a configuration that's quick and easy to set up, and is ideal for publishing to mobile.

 The configuration consists of three sensors in a front-focused orientation.
 As seen below, one central sensor is placed at the height of the intended final viewer that is oriented directly at the front of the talent.
 Two sensors are positioned on either side of that central sensor.
 These two side sensors can be positioned slightly lower to see under sides of chin.
 This will allow for focus on the face as the prime area of focus.
 For best results, all three sensor perspectives should have the full body (or intended subject) within the frame.

 We now recommend 6 sensors